Javascript678/WalletHUB/README.md

 # Wallet_HUb
-Used Maven project with Cucumber BDD Framework with TestNG .
+Used Maven project with Cucumber BDD Framework with TestNG including log4j for logging